ricniew/ITM-TLS1.n-implementation/README.md

 **Download the scripts:**

-Download scripts to a temp folder
+Use "Download ZIP" to save scripts to a temp folder.
+Then unzip it.

 <img src="https://media.github.ibm.com/user/85313/files/a8ede000-b0df-11ec-86d9-bf7e122e6f83" width="60%" height="60%">